nowsecure/r2frida/Attic/README.md

-Frida is a tracer/code-injector tool that runs on top of the V8 Javascript engine to allow interaction between host and target in a dynamic and programatic way, which opens the door to create new tools on top of it.
+Frida is a tracer/code-injector tool that runs on top of the V8 Javascript engine to allow interaction between host and target in a dynamic and programmatic way, which opens the door to create new tools on top of it.

 The r2frida tool aims to join the power of radare2 and frida for better analysis and understanding of running processes, mainly targetting